jeffpar/pcjs/software/osi/c1p/6502/jeffpar/basicext/index.md

     type: c1p
 ---

+By Jeff Parsons

 NOTE: I suspect the dump of the tape containing this machine-language program is either damaged or incomplete, which is unfortunate, because these were a nice set of [Enhancements and Patches](#handwritten-notes-on-osi-basic-enhancements) that I had created around 1980-1981 for the Microsoft BASIC Interpreter that came with the OSI Challenger 1P.
-Hopefully I'll find time to dig into this again and figure what the problem is. -JP
+Hopefully I'll find time to dig into this again and figure what the problem is.

 {% include machine.html id="c1p8k" %}

 ### Handwritten Notes on OSI BASIC Enhancements

-By Jeff Parsons

 {% include embed.html src="https://onedrive.live.com/embed?cid=7D567B5161FE0EB7&resid=7D567B5161FE0EB7%2194615&authkey=AFxwcIRAEP3PbX8&em=2" %}